Aristotle (348-322 B.C.)

 [9] Aristotle’s Categories

 [10] But there can also be such a thing as an immaterial object?
-Matter does not necessarily mean “corporeal” but merely having some potency, that is, the ability to take on form.
+Matter, in Aristotle’s sense, does not necessarily mean “corporeal,” but merely having some potency, that is, the ability to take on form.
 Aristotle hints that (a part of) the human soul might be an example an immaterial kind of matter-and like everything else, such a thing would have a form.
 Hence it is possible, at least in principle, for forms to exist without corporeal matter.
 Such forms would be immaterial particular things, though, not uninstantiated universals; hence this qualification to Aristotle's theory does not mark a return to Plato's view that forms are abstract universal natures in which different material things "participate," much less to the idea that forms in general exist apart from the material world.
 Aristotle himself just hints at all this; it was left to his medieval successors to develop it in detail.

 [12] Telos is the Greek word for end or purpose.